BestTimesToVisit.com Logo

 Driving your own vehicle is the most common and flexible way to explore Sequoia National Park, allowing you to access trailheads and viewpoints at your own pace.
 This is essential for reaching the Giant Forest and Moro Rock.

-Cost:Park entrance fee is $35 per vehicle, valid for 7 days.
+Cost:Park entrance fee: $35 per vehicle (valid for 7 days).
 No additional cost for using park roads.

 Sequoia Shuttle (Seasonal)

-During peak season (typically summer), a free shuttle service operates within the Giant Forest area, connecting major attractions like the General Sherman Tree, Moro Rock, and Crescent Meadow.
-This is an excellent option to avoid parking hassles.
+During peak season (typically Memorial Day through Labor Day), a free shuttle operates within the Giant Forest area, connecting popular spots like the General Sherman Tree, Moro Rock, and Crescent Meadow.
+This is a great way to avoid parking hassles in crowded areas.

 Cost:Free